FutureAdLabs/hellojoe/README.md

 ## Usage

-Call `notp.serve` with a configuration object (can be empty, the defaults are OK) and a function containing your main application code.
+Call `notp.serve` with a configuration object (can be null, the defaults are OK) and a function containing your main application code.
 It should be the first and only thing your application does.
 Do *not* initialise any resources before calling this function.
+The worker processes will run your function, and anything outside of it gets run by both worker processes and the master process.
+You don't want the master process to do any work other than starting worker processes.

 Thanks to the `cluster` module, any network sockets your subprocesses initialise will be shared between them.